wallabyjs/console-ninja/README.md

 ![overview](https://console-ninja.com/images/docs-overview.png)

 You should now be able to see logs (and errors, if any) in your editor, next to the relevant line of code.
-Hovering over the `console.log` or **error** value will display more details. **If you don't see the expected output, please [check Console Ninja current status](#troubleshooting)**.
+Hovering over the `console.log` or **error** value will display more details. **If you don't see the expected output, please [check Console Ninja's current status](#troubleshooting)**.

 Using the `Show Output` command displays the log viewer, allowing you to explore more details and navigate between logs and code.